ElapseAI/idea-ape-enterprise-docs/docs.md

 # Create Analysis
 POST `/enterprise/analysis/create`

 This endpoint is used to create a new analysis based on a given search query, country, and date filter.
-It requires an API key and an Enterprise-API-key for authorization.
+It requires an API key and an Enterprise-security-key for authorization.

 ## Expected Input
 The expected input is a JSON object with the following properties: